orklann/devbox/README.md

 [Fish Shell](https://fishshell.com/)

-Fish syntax is not fully compatibale with bash, so we need `foreign-env` plugin to reuse ~/.profile
+Fish syntax is not fully compatible with bash, so we need `foreign-env` plugin to reuse ~/.profile

 ```
 omf install foreign-env